kodecocodes/english-style-guide/README.md

 This is an English style guide that we should follow to stay consistent in how we refer to common things in tutorials.

 In general, we follow the [AP style guide](https://www.apstylebook.com/) and the [Apple Style Guide](https://help.apple.com/asg/mac/2013/ASG_2013.pdf).
 This guide has some tweaks and clarifications on top of those.
 The guide also covers terms used within Unity tutorials.
+Finally, we use US English spellings in our tutorials.

 ## iOS Terms and Capitalization